-- A. Addendum(s) and/or comment(s) - B. Final diagnosis / synoptic report as required by CAP - C. CAP protocol - Note 1: Addendums and comments on the pathology report are given a high priority because they often contain information about molecular testing, genetic testing, and/or special stains which give a more specific diagnosis. - Note 2: The pathologist's diagnosis from the pathology report is always reliable, so the final diagnosis is the second priority.
+- 1. Tissue or pathology report from primary site (in priority order) - A. Addendum(s) and/or comment(s) - B. Final diagnosis / synoptic report as required by CAP - C. CAP protocol - Note 1: Addendums and comments on the pathology report are given a high priority because they often contain information about molecular testing, genetic testing, and/or special stains which give a more specific diagnosis. - Note 2: The pathologist's diagnosis from the pathology report is always reliable, so the final diagnosis is the second priority.
 The final diagnosis is often the synoptic CAP report.